 The company has an open position because they are trying to fill a need or grow in a certain way.
-Whether they are hiring to speed up a process, add specific skills or increase output, it is important to show them how you will bring value to their organization.
+Whether they are hiring to speed up a process, add specific skills or increase output, it's important to show them how you will bring value to their organization.

 How to prepare for your second interview

 If the employer hasn’t already sent you the agenda, politely ask them for the itinerary for the day.
-The agenda will show you who you are meeting with, the length of the interviews and can have valuable information such as dress code, parking information and more.
+The agenda will show you who you're meeting with and the length of the interviews and can have valuable information such as dress code, parking information and more.
 Knowing the layout of the day can help you prepare and give you a sense of ease in knowing what to expect from the day.

 Read more: The Complete Guide to Researching a Company

 The second interview will be a more in-depth conversation about the role and your abilities.
 In certain professions, it may also be a time for the interviewers to test your industry knowledge or technical skills.
 The agenda should let you know what type of interviews to prepare for, so be on the lookout for technical interviews, case studies or presentations that will test your skills and plan accordingly.

 You should also bring ideas and recommendations for the team, product or program you’ll be working on if possible.
 For example, if you’re interviewing for a social media marketing job, you might bring ideas based on your research of the organization’s current social media content.
 If it comes up in conversation, preparing this way shows that you’re serious and excited about the job.
 It also shows you’re competent enough to have opinions and ideas based on your experience and expertise.